syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ###  Handling HTTP Errors

-During server interaction from the Grid, there may occur some server-side exceptions and you can acquire those error messages or exception details in client-side using `action-failure` event of Grid control.
+During server interaction from the grid, there may occur some server-side exceptions and you can acquire those error messages or exception details in client-side using `action-failure` event of grid control.

-The argument passed to the `action-failure` Grid event contains the error details returned from server.
-Please refer the following table for some error details that would be acquired in client-side event arguments.
+The argument passed to the `action-failure` grid event contains the error details returned from server.
+Please refer to the following table for some error details that would be acquired in client-side event arguments.

 <table>
 <tr>